 Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 Visit the Naples Pier on a weekend during tourist season and you’ll find people visiting from all over the world.
 As soon as you step onto its sandy boardwalk, you’ll feel at ease.
-The history of the Naples Pier is lingering in the air and it almost feels like you’ve stepped back in time.
+The history of Naples Florida and the Naples Pier is lingering in the air and it almost feels like you’ve stepped back in time.

 Fishermen guard their posts and cast lines off the side; regulars normally cluster at the end.
 Fathers are teaching their sons how to properly cast a line; teenagers are walking by together in groups, smiles plastered across their faces.
 And toward the end of the day, couples both young and old watch the sun sink into the Gulf of Mexico and the sky change from blue to orange to pink to purple.